robertmartin8/PyPortfolioOpt/README.md

 - different performances and volatilities
 - different amounts of data to test robustness

 Currently, the tests have not explored all of the edge cases, however I have investigated the experimental features like L2 regularisation.
-Additionally, the tests currently have not satisfactorily tested all combinations of of objective function and options.
+Additionally, the tests currently have not satisfactorily tested all combinations of objective function and options.

 ## Contributing